How To Process Gusto Payroll

 On this page, you’ll see a summary of your employee and contractor time off for the payroll period, including paid time off, sick hours, and additional time off.

 If you need to input time off manually, simply click the corresponding Grey Text Input Boxes underneath paid time off and sick hours.
 You can input the hour count, including decimals.
-If you need to submit additional time off for an employee or contractor, select View Details in the Additional Time Off column.
+If you need to submit additional time off for an employee, select View Details in the Additional Time Off column.

 Step 6: Review & Submit Your Payroll Run